lf-edge/eve/docs/NETWORK-ACLS.md

   `fport` can be combined with any other match type.
 It is actually required to combine `fport` with `protocol` inside the same ACE.
 In other words, port without protocol is not valid.

+* `adapter`: value should be an adapter shared label (`SystemAdapter.Sharedlabels`).
+  It can be used for an inbound ACE to apply the rule only to packets arriving via one of the matched network adapters.
+Typically used to activate a given port-forwarding rule (PORTMAP) for only a subset of network adapters.
+  Adapter label cannot be used for outbound ACE.
+This is because the EVE firewall is applied before routing, and the output network adapter is not yet known.

 ## Limitations

 Here is a summary of all limitations of the current ACL implementation: